 These patches usually appear in areas where the skin creases or folds.
 Like on the neck in the armpits in the groin inside the elbows behind the knees and on the knuckles.

 12. Numb Or tingling hands and feet.

-Having high blood sugar levels can restrict proper blood flow to your extremities and in the end it can damage the nerves.
-This can become very severe problem and interrupt the nerve fibers.
+Having high blood sugar levels can restrict proper blood flow to your extremities and in the end, it can damage the nerves.
+This can become a very severe problem and interrupt the nerve fibres.

 As with many other symptoms on this list keeping your blood sugar in check will help you tremendously.
 Your circulation should improve with treatment.